My Visual Story

 About the FIG:

 Art for action!
 Comics for change!
 In what ways does art show us the world around us, our history, and who we are?
-Using comic books and contemporary media from a diversity of cultures, we will explore the ways in which artists and authors tell our personal and social narratives.
-You will step into the artists’ shoes to create our own artistic cultural and personal stories in comic book form.
+Using comic books and contemporary media we will explore the ways in which artists and authors tell our personal and cultural narratives.

 Deep Dive FIG: Please note this FIG contains an intermediate course at the 300-level.
 This course has been vetted by First Year Programs to ensure first-term students can achieve success.
 The instructor will be available to assist students along the way.